tgfischer/serverless-build-client/README.md

 #### `--command`, `-c` <!-- omit in toc -->

 The command that will build the client.
-Default value is `build`
+Default value is `build` for yarn and `run build` for npm

 ##### Examples <!-- omit in toc -->